 The 1st Narration;

-The 26th and 27th page of the 17th volume of the book of Kutub-i Sitte prepared by Prof İbrahim Canan.
+The pages 26 and 27 of the volume 17 of the book of Kutub-i Sitte prepared by Prof İbrahim Canan.

 Al-Bara is telling: We performed the prayer facing Bayt Al-Maqdis together with the prophet for eighteen months.
 The direction of Qibla was changed towards Kaaba two months after his entering to Medina.
 While the prophet was performing his prayer in the direction of Bayt Al-Maqdis, he was turning his face towards the sky very often.
 Allah knew what the prophet felt in his heart of hearts, that is to say, the wish of turning towards Kaaba.
 One day, Gabriel rose.
 The messenger of Allah followed Gabriel with his eyes as it was rising between the earth and the sky.He was observing what kind of divine inspiration he will declare .Afterwards, Allah, the Almighty and the Glorious revealed the verse of the Qur’an (Surah Al-Baqarah,144), “We see that you turn your face to the heavens….”
 We had just performed the second rakah of fard prayer towards Bayt Al-Maqdis .
 Just as we were bowing, a man came and indicated us that the Qibla was changed towards Kaaba.
 We changed our directions immediately.
 We didn’t renew our prayer and we completed the rest of it.
 The messenger of Allah asked: “O, Gabriel!
 What will happen to the prayer we performed towards Bayt Al-Maqdis?”
 Hereupon, Allah revealed the ayah: “And never would Allah make you lose your faith(the prayer you performed towards Bayt Al-Maqdis beforehand)”(Surah Al-Baqarah 143)